 Tuition Exchange Scholarships

 At American University, Tuition Exchange (TE) is a competitive, merit-based scholarship.
-In order to apply for the scholarship, parents of students applying to the university must contact their university's Tuition Exchange Liaison Officer (TELO).
+To apply for the scholarship, parents of students applying to the university must contact their university's Tuition Exchange Liaison Officer (TELO).
 Their TELO will submit the application for TE on the family's behalf.
 The deadline to submit the TE application is the same as the admissions deadline your student is applying for:

-Tuition Exchange is a competitive scholarship based on academics.
+Tuition Exchange is a competitive scholarship based solely on academics.
 TE applicants are ranked based on high school academics and then the top students in that pool are chosen to receive the scholarship.
-Last year, 5% of students that applied for TE at American University received the award.
-For the 17-18 academic year the award is a set amount of $36,000 per year and is not a full tuition scholarship.
+Last year, 17% of students that applied for TE at American University received the award.
+For the 22-23 academic year the award is a set amount of $40,000 per year and is not a full tuition scholarship.
+The scholarship can be applied towards AU Abroad programs but will not cover summer semesters.

 Continuing students (students that have already been at AU for at least one year) are also allowed to apply for the scholarship year to year.
 The process for these students is the same as for freshman applicants except that the due date to apply is always January 15.